Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   sudo pip3 install pyserial # will install python serial library sudo apt install cmake # will install cmake.
 Needed to build pico binaries pip install -e "git+https://github.com/Panduza/panduza-py.git@main#egg=panduza&subdirectory=client" # will install python client of panduza
 ```

+The panduza platform will also install additional packages during the build of the docker image.

 The installation of the packages will manage you to control the digital io's of the PICO remotly by using the panduza ecosystem.

 Panduza is the conbinations of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
 We will explain each part of the chaine.